Rock Island Health Dept. employees fired for vaccine refusal

-ROCK ISLAND, Ill. — Sherry Duhme and Deanna Brumbaugh have been without their jobs at the Rock Island County Health Department since November 1st.
-The women were fired for refusing to receive a COVID-19 vaccine.
+ROCK ISLAND, Ill. — Sherry Duhme and Deanna Brumbaugh have been without their jobs at the Rock Island County Health Department since November 1st after the women were fired for refusing to receive a COVID-19 vaccine.

 The pair say they're now ready to do what is necessary to get their jobs back, including pursuing legal action if necessary.